 I recently spoke with some of the clinical experts at Cassling to get their insight into why they made the leap from a clinical environment to a corporate one.
 Specifically, I wanted to find out how their background on the frontlines of healthcare has helped them succeed on behalf of our customers.

-They Were Customers Before They Were Customer Service
+Our Team Members Were Customers Before They Were Customer Service

 Many of those I spoke with expressed comments that were variations on the same theme: they’re able to work well with customers because they were once in their shoes.